Adsyarif/luxelend-client-side/README.md

 - Homepage = "/"
   ![Home Page](./src/assets/doc/homePage.png)
+  Usage: Explore featured items and navigate through different sections of the platform such as banner, product links and search feature (to be implement)

 - Category Page = "/category"
   ![Category Page](./src/assets/doc/categoryPage.png)
+  Usage: Browse items based on specific categories divided based on the gender and user can choose what kind of categories they looking for.

 - Results page (Based on gender and categories)

   - "/:gender" , example : "/men" or "/women"
   - "/:category/:gender", example : "tops/women"
     ![Results Page](./src/assets/doc/resultsPage.png)
+  Usage: After choosing which gender are they, user can manually filter spesific things for instance: Filter base on size, color and etc. (Read feature section)

 - Product detail page : "/productDetail/:product_id" , example : "productDetail/35"
   ![Product Detail Page](./src/assets/doc/productDetailPage.png)

+## Feature

+### Filtering Option
+  -.
+Gender: Filter products based on gender (e.g., Men, Women).
+  -.
+Color: Select products based on available colors.
+  -.
+Size: Filter by available sizes to find the perfect fit.
+  -.
+Material: Choose products based on the material they are made of.
+  -.
+Brand: Filter by brand to find items from preferred designers.
+  -.
+Availability: Check product availability to ensure items are in stock.

+### Sorting Functionality
+  -.
+Newest: Sort products by the newest arrivals to stay updated with the latest trends.
+  -.
+Price: Sort products by price (e.g., low to high, high to low).

+### WhatsApp integration for rental
+  -.
+Rent through WhatsApp: Use the **click-to-chat** API to rent products directly through WhatsApp for a seamless rental experience.

+## Prerequisities

+### **Node.js and npm/yarn installed on your machine **
+  Note: It is crucial to have Node.js and npm/yarn installed on your machine to run the project locally.
+If you don't have them installed, please follow the instructions below:
+    -.Install Node.js
+    -.Install Yarn (recommended) or use npm

 ## Run in local